-However, reality says something else and completely different.
-The old saying no pain, no gain is real but with some change.
-Now with pain, you need to have a proper rest to gain something.
+However, reality says something else and is completely different.
+The old saying, no pain, no gain is real but with some change.
+Now with pain, you need to rest properly to gain something.

 Therefore, all professional bodybuilders suggest having proper rest and recovery periods.
 Anyone who understands the basics of chest workouts and anatomy knows the importance of rest and recovery to build chest muscles.

-Now there is a train smart concept instead of train hard to get maximum results with minimal performance.
+Now there is a smart concept instead of training hard to get maximum results with minimal performance.
 Therefore, when planning your workout plan, you leave time for your muscles to rest and recover.

-Moreover, during the rest period, your muscles grow, not during training, as you might think.
-However, how much rest is needed depends on factors like:
+During the rest period, your muscles grow, not during training, as you might think.
+However, how much rest you need depends on factors like:

 - Your recovery capacity